stephenwuebker/stephenwuebker-com/content/posts/renaming-excel-sheets-in-ssis.md

 ![](/images/ScriptTask.png)

-Double-click on the script task, and make sure the script language is set to C#.
-You could use Visual Basic here as well if you are more comfortable with it, but I'm using C#.
+Double-click on the script task, and make sure the script language is set correctly.
+You could use Visual Basic here if you are more comfortable with it, but I'm using C#.
 Also, I have the path for the Excel file as a variable in my package.
 So, I want add it to the list of read-only variables the script has access to.
 We aren't changing the path here, so it doesn't need to be read-write.

 ![](/images/ScriptTask_Config-1.png)